One of the top tips I can give you while travelling is to invest in a great travel card - trust me you won’t regret it!

 If you’re not careful then withdrawing money from ATMs abroad can cost you a lot in fees, especially in Asian countries such as Thailand.

 Both Wise and the Revolut Free accounts allow you to withdraw up to £200 per month at ATMs without fees.
-However, the paid personal plans with Revolut allow you to withdraw up to £800 a month which is a much larger amount!
+However, the paid personal plans with Revolut allow you to withdraw up to £2,000 a month which is a much larger amount (you can withdraw this amount with the Ultra Plan which is what we have).

 If you don’t want to pay for this luxury, then you can have a card with both Revolut and Wise, and then this will allow you to withdraw up to £400 without fees.